 A smattering of Perch but they are not prolific.

 200 Barbel were stocked at the waters meet of the Irwell and Croal in the early 90s by Farnworth Anglers – and the odd fish has turned up between Bury and Manchester to 13lb – however these fish are as rare as hens teeth, and its a real achievement to catch the mythical Irwell Barbel.
-The EA stocked 500 fingerlings in 2014, and again with 500 slightly bigger fish in 2017 but they don’t appear to thrive in Irwell water are still the Holy Grail for Irwell anglers.
+The EA stocked 500 fingerlings in 2014, and again with 500 slightly bigger fish in 2017 and another 500 in winter 2018.
+However they don’t appear to thrive in Irwell waters and are still the Holy Grail for Irwell anglers.

 As water quality improves – the fishing has without doubt declined from the halcyon days of the early late 90s and early 2000s.
 I too can remember catching 50lb+ nets of roach on hemp and maggot – but these events are now a thing of the past.

-Without doubt the birds, mink and frequent pollution incidents have decimated our river.
+Without doubt the Gooseander which so effectively predate on fish fry, the Cormorants which so effectively predate on adult fish, mink and frequent pollution incidents have decimated our river.

 I wonder what the future holds..